Meet Our Team

 Medical Director of Otology, Neurotology, and Audiology

-Dr. Heman-Ackah received her medical degree from University of Cincinnati-College of Medicine, Cincinnati, where she also completed her MBA.
+Dr. Heman-Ackah is Assistant Professor in Otology and Laryngology at Harvard Medical School and Medical Director of Otology, Neurotology, and Audiology at BIDMC.
+She received her medical degree from University of Cincinnati-College of Medicine, Cincinnati, where she also completed her MBA.
 She completed a two-year Neurotology fellowship in the Department of Otolaryngology-Head and Neck Surgery at New York University and her Otolaryngology residency in the Department of Otolaryngology-Head and Neck Surgery at University of Minnesota in Minneapolis.
-She completed her undergraduate degree at the University of Pennsylvania.
 Board certified in Otolaryngology, Dr. Heman-Ackah's clinical interests include chronic ear disease, hearing loss, vertigo, tinnitus, facial paralysis, and tumors of the ear and cerebellopontine angle.
 Her research interests include advances in cochlear implantation and preventive therapies for acquired hearing loss.

 Samuel J. Lin, MD